vibrog/no-dvorak-osx/readme.md

 ## Rearranging the keyboard

-Recent Apple keyboards are easy to rearrange: Lift each key from the left corner until it snaps, then slide it carefully to the right to free it from the holding mechanism.
-You'll need a thin tool to lift this up to attach the key in its new location.
-Once attached on the right, press until it clicks in.
+Recent Apple keyboards are easy to rearrange: Lift each key from the bottom edge until it snaps, then slide it carefully upwards to free it from the holding mechanism.
+Reverse the operation to attach the key:
+Once attached on the top, press until it clicks in.
 You don't need to move the A and M keys.

+Note: Updated for keyboards found on M1/M2 MacBooks.
+Older Apple devices have the scissor mechanism rotated 90°, and must be lifted from the left edge.

 [1]: http://dvorak.tg90nor.net/